JacksonWebServices/laravel-db2/README.md

 ### Configuration

-There are two ways to configure laravel-db2.
-You can choose the most convenient way for you.
-You can put your DB2 credentials into ``app/config/database.php`` (option 1) file or use package config file which you can be generated through command line by artisan (option 2).

-#### Configure DB2 using ``app/config/database.php`` file

-Simply add this code at the end of your ``app/config/database.php`` file:
+Simply add this code at the end of your ``config/database.php`` file:

 ```php
     /*